Skip to main content

 The Cloud Temple Console offers three methods to create an OpenIaaS virtual machine:

-2. XVA Import: Import a virtual machine from an XVA file
+2. Import XVA : Import a virtual machine from an XVA file

 Prerequisites